 How can faculty engage in productive and positive academic partnerships with undergraduates?

-Get started by reviewing the tips for successful partnerships provided below as well as reviewing our faculty resources, additional suggestions from peers, and examples of recent research partnerships.
+- Get started by reviewing on this page the tips below for successful partnerships provided below as well as reviewing our faculty resources, additional suggestions from peers, and examples of recent research partnerships.

 Your expectations of and for the student may be clear to you, but they may not be transparent to the student.